 United by a shared vision for a political process that counts every voice and every vote equally, we are mobilizing members of Democracy Initiative organizations to ensure that all Americans can vote, diminish the influence of corporate and special interests, and halt the obstruction that has thrown our Congress out of balance.
 Together, we can break down these barriers and protect our democracy from the systematic effort to shift power from the many to a wealthy few by silencing our voices in the workplace, in the ballot box, and in the offices of our elected officials.

-- NEW!
-DI launched the Democracy 365 campaign, a comprehensive governance strategy designed to vision a 21st century democracy that encourages more participation from everyday people at all levels of government.
+- DI launched the Democracy 365 campaign, a comprehensive governance strategy designed to vision a 21st century democracy that encourages more participation from everyday people at all levels of government.
 Learn about Democracy 365.

 - DI 2017 Annual Report: Learn about what the DI accomplished in 2017!